Best Memory Foam Pillows for Side Sleepers (2021): Reviews and Buyer’s Guide

 Here’s a breakdown of the common natural fillers in organic pillows:

 - Feathers: Feather from different parts of a bird have different feels and qualities.
 The highest quality pillows are made of down, the fine feathers from a bird’s undercoat.
 Feathers, in particular down feathers, are incredibly soft and fluffy, but they aren’t always the best choice for side sleepers.
 They mat down during the night, which could mean poor neck support for side sleepers.
 You can fluff a feather pillow to return its loft, but you may have to do that several times a night.
 Down pillows may also trigger allergies unless they’ve been sanitized for impurities.
 Even then, they may cause an allergic reaction.
+See our memory foam vs down pillow guide for more information.

 - Buckwheat: Buckwheat fillers are made from the empty, washed hulls of the buckwheat seed.
 Buckwheat has a firmer feel than feathers and can be replaced when it starts to break down.
 The hulls can be manipulated within the pillow to adjust the loft and shape, making them a good option for eco-conscious side sleepers.